makersacademy/chitter-challenge/README.md

 User Story 7:\
 I have enabled tagging one user only in a post but have not got as far as initiating an email sent automatically to the tagged user.

+## References to Others' Code:
+I looked at previous pull requests to see what they had included in the .travis.yml file to get a green tick.
+Even after seeing this I couldn't find anything about it in the travis documentation or online so I've no idea how I would have found this.

 ## Makers Instructions